OneOfThePetes/Change-TwitterProfile/README.md

 Change-TwitterName

-This PowerShell script currently updates your Twitter name every 30 seconds.
+This PowerShell script currently updates your Twitter name and description every 30 seconds.

-The following format is applied:
+The following name format is applied:

 Prefix - Suffix